chrismccreedev/Toolkit/README.md

 # Toolkit

-Unity project for testing different things, storing scripts and developing packages.
+Project for developing Unity modules, shaders, and storing scripts that are not included in the modules.

 ## Install